ropimasi/CodeChecker/README.md

 <a name="versioning"></a>
 ## VERSIONING GUIDELINE
 In a team project, it is very important to know and follow the specifications of the project version.
-Although at the moment this roject's status is under early development (as it has not its first release version yet 1.0.0-release) however its project already is designed under [**_SemVer_** (Semantic Versioning Specification)](http://semver.org/).
+Although at the moment this project's status is under early development (as it has not its first release version yet 1.0.0-release) however its project already is designed under [**_SemVer_** (Semantic Versioning Specification)](http://semver.org/).
 Thus, this project uses **_SemVer_** for its versioning. **_SemVer_** is a specification (set of rules) that tells us (or dictates) how to use the numbers (and some letters) on the _versioning-expression_ (_VerExpr_).
 More specifically, this project uses the following standardization: **_Major.Minor.Patch-ReleaseStatus+Build_**, where:
 * The standard values of **_Major_**, **_Minor_**, and **_Patch_** for the _VerExpr_ are as follows:
   + Positive integer decimal numbers, without zero remaining on the left;